Mercury13/unicodia/develop.md

    * You may make idiom LOGIC GATE.
 Or may add two exceptions
 1. musical symbol With fingernails
    * Our rules misfire here (WITH is a preposition for instrumental case rather than a conjunction), a clear exception!
+1. Vedic tone Svarita
+   * Exception, but why?
+It’s found in NamesList.txt in mixed case

 # If you want to rebuild GlyphWiki font
 (This section is being written)